 *DISCLAIMER: I am not an intellectual property lawyer (nor any other kind of lawyer) and this post should not be taken as legal advice or permission.*

 Technically the quote or scripture needs to either be in the public domain or we need to have written permission to use the quote on products.
+The CCO license is also “no rights reserved” and can be used freely.
+Also make sure to note if the license requires attribution which means you give the original creator credit.
+See a list of creative commons licenses here.

 That’s why I’ve been using a public domain version of the Bible for any pieces I plan to sell.
 Bible Gateway has a list of Bible translations that are in the public domain here.